 - The keyboard layout on the K4 can be confusing.
 Especially the placement of the arrow keys.
 You might have to get used to that, and it will certainly cost you some accidental key presses.

 - The plastic on the keys could be better, at least to my feel.

 - It’s rather tall, which may be problematic for some users.

 Overall, this is the best mechanical keyboard you can buy for Mac.
 I’m talking about both the K2 and K4.
 You can customize your hardware before you buy it (pick a switch type, backlight color).
 The K2 is a smaller model without the num pad.
 The K4 does feature a num pad, but it is still packed very tightly, which makes the footprint smaller than full-size keyboards with separate number pads.

-Azio MK MAC BT is another great mechanical keyboard for your Mac.
+Azio MK MAC USB is another great mechanical keyboard for your Mac.
 Design-wise, it’s a bit different from Keychron’s products – being predominantly white, vs Keychron’s dark color scheme.

 The build quality is great, there’s aluminum finish (the top layer), and the keycaps themselves are made of quality plastic material.
 The color is also spot-on white, which matches the Apple aesthetic.

 Unfortunately, the keyboard comes only with one type of switches, the Kailh Browns.